 AI Lead Qualification - A Use Case for (Not Only) Marketing Agencies

-In this article, we’ll look at why AI-powered lead qualification, and specifically AI Voice Agents, can become a real game changer - not only for marketing agencies, but also for companies running large volumes of lead-generation campaigns in-house.
+In this article, we’ll look at why AI-powered lead qualification—specifically AI voice agents—works for voice-based lead qualification and meeting booking.
+While the article is designed for marketing agencies, it’s also relevant for companies running large volumes of lead generation campaigns in-house.

 Over the past few years, most conversations about AI in marketing have focused on one thing: how to generate more leads.
 AI in ads, AI in creatives, AI in targeting, AI on landing pages - all designed to make forms fill up faster and more often.